-GETTING TO THE BAYERISCHER BAHNHOF The Bayerischer Bahnhof is just outside the city ring road to the southeast and within walking distance of the Moritzbastei (south), or right on the Strassenbahn Line 16, which runs past the Hauptbahnhof and Augustusplatz, and Line 9, which runs to Werk II.
+GETTING TO THE BAYERISCHER BAHNHOF The Bayerischer Bahnhof is just outside the city ring road to the southeast and within walking distance of the Moritzbastei (south) see the map to the left, or right on the Strassenbahn Line 16, which runs past the Hauptbahnhof and Augustusplatz, and Line 9, which runs to Werk II.
 Many of you will have probably passed the building on the way to and from other venues (see attached picture).
 Bayerischer Bahnhof was the old station for southbound trains.
 It is now home to a brewery famous for producing Leipzig's own specialty beer, 'Leipzig Gose' (see below) and includes a large restaurant and bar.
 So come and meet up with old friends and make new ones!
 The Bayerischer Bahnhof has more than just Gose, of course, and if you arrive hungry, feel free to order from the menu.

 GOSE If you get the chance you might want to find a local bar and try the local 'Gose' Beer.
 Gose is a top-fermented wheat beer, sometimes including oats, with added coriander and salt.
 The inclusion of coriander and salt is contrary to the excessively strict beer purity law ("Reinheitsgebot" ) but as the law was a Bavarian one and Gose originated outside Bavaria, this wasn't a problem until the unification of Germany and the wider application of the Reinheitsgebot.
 Gose was traditionally spontaneously fermented, like Belgian lambic ales or Berliner Weisse, with fermentation being initiated by natural wild yeasts carried in the air, instead of the addition of particular strains of yeast but today's brewers use their own yeasts.
 Gose is traditionally bottled in a flattish, near semicircular bottle, with a tall, narrow neck.
 The neck was designed to trap the foam of fermentation and thus produce a natural bung e is an extract about Gose Beer.
 More about Gose